The Convention on the Rights of the Child Review: What is it?

 On ratifying the Convention, Governments agree to be assessed periodically on their progress in implementing the rights in the Convention.
 States submit regular progress reports and agree to an oral examination by members of the UN Committee on the Rights of the Child

 State Report: Ireland submitted its combined third and fourth periodic Report to the Committee in September 2013.
 This Report was reviewed by civil society in a consultation in January 2013 that was coordinated by the Children’s Rights Alliance.
-Ireland’s next examination will take place in January 2016.
+Ireland’s next review took place in 2016 when February the UN published its Concluding Observations from their review of Ireland's progress.

 Parallel Report: To inform its work, the Committee accepts reports, known as ‘Parallel Reports’, from civil society groups.
 The Children’s Rights Alliance submits an independent report on behalf of its membership and civil society, together with a report created by children and young people.
 These reports provide supplementary independent material on what is happening on the ground for children and young people in Ireland.
 Read our 1997 Parallel Report, 2006 Parallel Report and 2006 Children’s Report, 2015 Report to the UN ‘Are We There Yet?’ and the 2015 Children’s Report ‘Picture Your Rights’.